agrski/agrski.github.io/docs/_drafts/scv2-hodometer.md

 The first implementation is responsible for transforming a list of bytes (a byte _slice_ in Go nomenclature) into a list of "extensions".
 The other takes care of searching a specified filesystem path for relevant-looking files and passing the contents of these to the aforementioned byte-handling implementation.

+Finally, there's a `Database` interface, which provides a unified entrypoint to the various different storage backends Spartakus supports: BigQuery, HTTP endpoints, and `STDOUT`.
+These different implementations all support a simple `Store()` method defined by the `Database` interface.

 <!-- TODO -- discuss internal arch of Hodometer and system-level diagram (think C4 diagrams) -->

 ---